 I’ve had a lot of interest in reviewing this new S10 model, so I’ve posted this initial review earlier than I originally intended.
 (Thank you to everyone who has messaged me about it).
 I’ve included all the information I have so far and I’ll update this review as I learn more.

-I’ll be taking the Lightwave S10 Sigma tent to Scotland for two months’ testing in April and May 2020.
-I’ll add to this review as I learn more about it, specifically how it handles condensation in various situations.
+I’ll be taking the Lightwave S10 Sigma tent to Scotland for two months’ testing in April and May 2021.
+I’ll continue adding to this review as I learn more about the tent, specifically how it handles condensation in various situations.

 From feedback on the old Sigma range, we should expect the new S10 tent to be very good and control condensation well.
 Please watch this space and I’ll let you know how the tent performs as soon as I can.